gis-ops/wordpress-markdown-git/documents-git/readme.txt

 == Frequently Asked Questions ==

+= Does the plugin offer a UI =

+Yes, since v2.0.0 the plugin has a subpage in the main Settings menu.

 = Does the plugin support caching? =

 Yes, since v1.1.0 the plugin supports static caching of all relevant information.
 See the ["Caching" section](https://github.com/gis-ops/wordpress-markdown-git#caching) for details.